 A naturally occurring vitamin (B3), Niacinamide tackles the various side effects of spot prone skin such as redness and excess oil.
-The formula is made up with Hyaluronic Acid to make sure it doesn’t strip the skin of hydration.
+The formula is made up with Hyaluronic Acid Serum to make sure it doesn’t strip the skin of hydration.

-Our Niacinamide serum is a hero for oil control and especially beneficial for oily or combination skin types.
-It contains 10% niacinamide which helps to control excess oil, target blemishes and tackle redness and inflammation.
+Our Niacinamide Serum is a hero for oil control and especially beneficial for oily or combination skin types.
+It contains 10% Niacinamide which helps to control excess oil, target blemishes and tackle redness and inflammation.

 These treatments are designed for the face but can equally be applied to other areas of your body affected such as the chest or back.
 View our back and chest acne blog here.